-The applied universities of Van Hall Larenstein and Inholland will join forces in the field of applied research over the next few years, in order to improve the health of bees and pollinating insects in general and to strive for the sustainable pollination of crops.
+The applied universities of VHL University of Applied Sciences (VHL) and Inholland will join forces in the field of applied research over the next few years, in order to improve the health of bees and pollinating insects in general and to strive for the sustainable pollination of crops.
 Professor Frens Pries and associate professor Arjen Strijkstra will take the lead here.

 According to Strijkstra and Pries, the situation is not only dire for (honey) bees; there is a massive decline in all (pollinating) insects as well.
 This requires a broader approach.
 By combining the applied research group for ‘bee health’ with the research line ‘sustainable pollination of crops’ Pries meets the research needs that exist in bee-keeping.
 Pries: “Professional bee-keepers are experiencing major problems with bee health, while the food supply largely depends on pollination by honey bees.
 The deployment of honey bees and ensuring proper living conditions are essential elements of pollination.”